KocproZ/jenkins-discord/README.md

-# Jenkins Discord Webhook Plugin
+# Discord Notifier

-A lot of developers these days have a Jenkins CI server and many use Discord as a means of communication about their project.
-With the addition of Discord-compatible GitHub webhooks things almost felt complete.
+Discord Notifier provides a bridge between Jenkins and Discord through the built-in webhook functionality.

+This project is in beta.

 ## The purpose

 The Jenkins Discord Webhook plugin was made to share results of a build to a Discord channel using the webhooks that Discord provides.

-Through this plugin you (probably) are able to:
+Through this plugin you are able to:
- - [ ] Get success and fail messages about your build.
+ - [x] Get success and fail messages about your build
+ - [x] Link to build artifacts
+ - [x] List SCM changes to the build

-Yeah, that's it.
+Yeah, that's it aye.

+## Download

+You'll have to manually install the plugin via the advanced tab of your plugin settings.
+A Jenkins plugin repo build will be available soon.

 ## Usage